evgenyneu/Auk/README.md

 # Auk, an image slide show for iOS / Swift

-This is an iOS library that shows images in a scroll view with a page indicator.
+This is an iOS library that shows an image carousel with a page indicator.
 Users can scroll through local and remote images or watch them scroll automatically.

 * Allows to specify placeholder and error images for remote sources.
 * Allows to supply fake remote images for easier unit testing.